Red Light Therapy: What It Is, How It Works, and Why So Many People Swear by It

 5. Mood and Circadian Support

-General mood
+Overall mood

 Sleep quality

-Cognitive performance (when applied to the forehead)
+Cognitive performance (especially when applied to the forehead)

 6. Faster Wound Healing